s7nfo/blog/_posts/2024-07-07-syscall-showdown.markdown

 title:  "Syscall Showdown: Python vs. Ruby"
 ---

-[Cirron](https://github.com/s7nfo/Cirron) recently gained the ability to trace syscalls and record performance counters for Ruby code, like it already could do for Python (more [here](http://blog.mattstuchlik.com/2024/02/08/counting-cpu-instructions-in-python.html) and [here](http://blog.mattstuchlik.com/2024/02/16/counting-syscalls-in-python.html)).
-To put it through its paces I've compared what syscalls each language uses for several common patterns.
+We've released a new version of [Cirron](https://github.com/s7nfo/Cirron) that can now trace syscalls and record performance counters for individual lines of Ruby code, just like it already could do for Python (more [here](http://blog.mattstuchlik.com/2024/02/08/counting-cpu-instructions-in-python.html) and [here](http://blog.mattstuchlik.com/2024/02/16/counting-syscalls-in-python.html)).
+It makes it very easy to quickly inspect what's happening in any section of your code and even assert what should be happening in tests, for example.

+To put it through its paces I've compared what syscalls each language uses for several common patterns: File IO, generating random numbers, telling time and even just printing a string.

 ### File IO

 Let's start with something a little surprising right away.
-Here are the snippets under investigation, I'll be omitting the Cirron setup from the snippets later on.
+Here are the snippets under investigation, simply writing a string to a file (I'll be omitting the Cirron setup from the snippets later on):

 ```python
 # python